Puerto Rican government-debt crisis: Economic recession

+Government mismanagement

-Some newspapers, such as El Vocero, have stated that the main problem is local government inefficiency rather than lack of funds.
+Some newspapers, such as El Vocero, stated that the main problem was local government inefficiency rather than lack of funds.
 For example, the Department of Treasury of Puerto Rico is incapable of collecting 44% of the Puerto Rico Sales and Use Tax (or about $900 million), did not match what taxpayers reported to the department with the income reported by the taxpayer's employer through Form W-2s, and did not collect payments owed to the department by taxpayers that submitted tax returns without their corresponding payments.
 The Department of Treasury also tends to publish its comprehensive annual financial reports late, sometimes 15 months after a fiscal year ends, and the government as a whole constantly fails to comply with its continuing disclosure obligations on a timely basis.
 The government's accounting, payroll, and fiscal oversight information systems and processes also have deficiencies that significantly affect its ability to forecast expenditures.
 Similarly, salaries for government employees tend to be quite disparate when compared to the private sector and other positions within the government itself.
 For example, a public teacher's base salary starts at $24,000, but that of a legislative advisor starts at $74,000.

 The government has also been unable to set up a system based on meritocracy, with many employees, particularly executives and administrators, simply lacking the competencies required to perform their jobs.
 There are 78 municipalities of Puerto Rico, which budget $2.2 billion a year, with mayors' salaries alone costing $4.8 million.
 36 of these have a budget deficit, putting 46% of the municipalities in financial stress.
 Each municipality's elected legislature, usually including 1,000 to 1,500 members, receive per diems and expense money.
 Just like the central government, municipalities would issue debt through the Puerto Rico Municipal Financing Agency to stabilize their finances, rather than make adjustments.
 In total, the combined debt carried by the municipalities of Puerto Rico accounts for $3.8 billion, or about 5.5% of Puerto Rico's outstanding debt.

 During the New Deal, an appointed Governor, Rexford Tugwell, created the Puerto Rico Electric Power Authority (PREPA) by nationalizing the island's private utilities.
 The state monopoly provides free electricity to local governments, which prompted the mayor of Aguadilla, Puerto Rico, to build an ice-skating rink.
 PREPA uses oil-fired power plants, has had opaque purchasing practices, has resisted wind and solar power projects, and has a debt of $9 billion.
 PREPA has had poor bill collection practices, with FTI Consulting estimating that the utility had improperly given away $420 million of electricity and that the island's governments were $300 million delinquent in payments.
 In 2012, the Puerto Rico Ports Authority was forced to sell the Luis Muñoz Marín International Airport to private buyers after PREPA threatened to cut off power over unpaid bills.
 In 2014, the Puerto Rico Energy Commission was established.
 After the neglected power grid was destroyed by Hurricanes Irma and Maria, PREPA was privatized from 2018 to 2021.